suxuekun/libpyiotcloud/README.md

        *  Lambda: trigger a user-defined Python/NodeJS function for highly customized alerting

     9. Billing and payment services
-       Conveniently topup your accounts every month to avail all services.
+       Conveniently topup your accounts every month to avail all services for all purchased IoT devices.
        A. Avail of some services (for some limited time) when you buy the IoT device
        B. Upgrade to any subscription plan to avail of all services (per device)
        C. Use Paypal to upgrade a device to a subscription plan (per device)